mixxxdj/mixxx/source/glossary.rst

      simulates the sound and feel of having your music collection on vinyl.

    sync
-     Sync allows you to automatically adjust the sync'd track to be in sync with another deck that is playing.
+     Sync allows you to automatically adjust the sync'd tracks :term:`tempo` and :term:`phase` to be in sync with another deck that is playing.

    rate
      The speed at which a track is played back, usually expressed in terms of a